toolscloud/deploy-toolscloud/README.md

    ```bash
    xcode-select --install
    ```
-   This command will popup a window asking to install XCode and to accept a software license. when it's finished, try to install the plugin again.
+   This command will popup a window asking to install XCode and to accept a software license.
+When it's finished, try to install the plugin again.

 2. Time to execute the AWS instance.
    ```bash